Family Home Visiting

 Horizon Public Health offers these programs:

 Registered Nurses provide support and encouragement to parents by recognizing strengths and sharing information during home visits.
-HFA nurses collaborate with parents to help them be successful parents.
-The HFA program also promotes child development and strengthens parenting skills.
-HFA visits begin during pregnancy or after baby is born, and continue until the child is three years old.
-HFA encourages mothers, fathers, and other family members or caregivers to be involved in the visits.
-Horizon Public Health is partnered with Countryside Public Health providing HFA services to 10 counties in Minnesota.
-HFA Brochure
+MECSH nurses collaborate with parents to help them be successful parents.
+The MECSH program also promotes child development and strengthens parenting skills.
+MESCH visits begin during pregnancy or after baby is born, and continue until the child is three years old.
+MESCH encourages mothers, fathers, and other family members or caregivers to be involved in the visits.
+Horizon Public Health is partnered with Countryside Public Health providing MESCH services to 10 counties in Minnesota.

 - Focus on attachment, building confidence in parenting skills, and reducing stress

 - Promote healthy pregnancy, well-child checkups/immunizations, and child development